pgryko/dw1000/README.md

 ## Overview

 This repository contains a Linux kernel module for the DecaWave DW1000 ultra-wideband (UWB) radio chip, along with a reference design for a Raspberry Pi HAT (Hardware Attached on Top) PCB based on the DWM1000 module.
 The DW1000 is an IEEE 802.15.4 UWB radio chip capable of timestamping received and transmitted packets with a nominal resolution of 64GHz (15ps), allowing for distance measurements with theoretical precision of around 0.5cm.
+The DW1000 to be used to construct a viable indoor positioning system.
+(Note that sub-centimetre resolution is extremely unlikely to be achieved in practice.)

 ## Repository Structure